 The two players on the backside of the concept will run a dig roughly 8-10 yards down the field.
 The X receiver will then run a skinny inside post.

-This stresses the cornerback and the safety who needs to decide to help on the dig or the backside post.
+This stresses the cornerback and the safety who need to decide to help on the dig or the backside post.
 The read is easy for the quarterback, who needs to read the safety.
 If he goes low, throw the post; if he stays high, throw the dig.

-Shallow
+Shallow Cross

 The Y receiver will run a dig concept, and the underneath receiver will run a shallow cross.
 The linebacker on defense needs to decide if they should attack the shallow cross or deepen up and play the dig behind them.